 While abuse can be obvious to outside observers, it can also be subtle and hard to detect.
-This is especially true in nursing homes, where patients’ relatives may not be able to see them on a daily or even a weekly basis.
-You may want to discuss your options with our Oklahoma nursing home negligence lawyers if you have noticed “red flags” such as:
+This is especially true in nursing homes, where patients’ relatives may not see them daily or even weekly.
+You may want to discuss your options with our Oklahoma City nursing home negligence lawyers if you have noticed “red flags” such as:

 - Staff members who are unwilling to answer questions or let you tour certain areas